-Alison Go is a product lead at Facebook, strengthening the relationships between millions of Facebook users and local businesses around the world.
+Alison Go is the Chief Strategy Officer at Narrativ and at Chalkbeat.
 Previously, she built bleeding-edge technology across multiple industries.
+At Facebook, Alison was a product manager on local search, connecting millions of Facebook users with local businesses around the world.
 At Rent the Runway, she ran product development for the Unlimited subscription business, a disruptive force in the $621B women’s fashion industry.
 At Amazon, she built a pioneering integration between Audible and Kindle that the Wall Street Journal heralded as the new killer app for books.
-Alison received her MBA from the Wharton School, and she is a tech advisor to several female-founded startups and nonprofits such as Lola and Chalkbeat.
+Alison received her MBA from the Wharton School and went to the University of Michigan for undergrad.
 In a former life, she was a journalist at U.S. News & World Report, the Boston Globe, and the San Jose Mercury News.

-Aida Gureghian, Assistant Dean for Students, Graduate School of Arts and Science, NYU
+Aida Gureghian, Assistant Dean for Professional Development, Graduate School of Arts and Science, NYU

-Aliya Haider is the Head of Fixed income Regulatory at Guggenheim Securities.
-Prior to Guggenheim, she worked at major investment banks, including 7 years at JPMorgan Chase, as Senior Counsel for the Global Corporate Bank.
+Aliya Haider is an outside general counsel and strategic advisor to a range of companies.
+Prior to that she was General Counsel, COO, and Chief Human Resources Officer at LMRKTS, Inc and Head of Fixed income Regulatory at Guggenheim Securities.
+She has worked at major investment banks, including 7 years at JPMorgan Chase, as Senior Counsel for the Global Corporate Bank.
 In that role, Aliya helped build the legal infrastructure for the bank’s expansion into emerging economies.
 Prior to JPMorgan, she defended women’s health at the Center for Reproductive Rights (CRR).
 Prior to CRR, she was an associate at Heller Ehrman, LLP.
 Aliya has a J.D. from Harvard Law School, where she was a Truman Scholar, an M.Sc., with distinction, from the London School of Economics, and a B.A., summa, Phi Beta Kappa, in International Relations & Fine Art from Columbia University.
-She lives in Manhattan with her young son.
+She lives in Manhattan with her son.

-Laura Heck is VP, Strategy & Business Development at NBCU News Group where she leads digital partnerships and strategic initiatives with publishers, social platforms and connected TV devices.
-She previously led digital business strategy & operations for MSNBC Digital.
-Prior to joining NBCU Laura led Digital Audience Development & Analytics for Time Inc.’s News & Sports Group and Business Development for TIME.com where she pursued new partnerships and played a key role TIME’s social media strategy and success.
+Laura Heck is now the Managing Director, Data & Analytics, Marketing & Communications at Accenture.
+Previously she was the Director of Web Strategy there, where she’s focused on the strategy and roadmap for Accenture’s web presence.
+Prior to her time at Accenture, Laura was VP, Strategy & Business Development for NBCUniversal News Group Digital focusing on digital growth and distribution and prior to that, Laura led digital business strategy & operations for MSNBC Digital.
+And at Time Inc., Laura led Digital Audience Development & Analytics for the News & Sports Group and Business Development for TIME.com where she pursued new partnerships and played a key role TIME’s social media strategy and success.
 Laura received her B.S. in Finance & Marketing from the University of Delaware and her M.B.A. from the Fordham Gabelli School of Business.

-Melanie Heller is Vice President and General Manager of Bloomberg Law, Bloomberg BNA’s flagship legal and business intelligence product.
-In this role, she is responsible for the commercial strategy, growth and development of Bloomberg Law.
+Melanie Heller is Director of Coaching & Transition Services at Greiner Consulting Group.
+Prior to that she was Vice President and Chief of Staff of Bloomberg Law, Bloomberg BNA’s flagship legal and business intelligence product.
+In this role, she was responsible for the commercial strategy, growth and development of Bloomberg Law.
 Previously, she was Head of Market Strategy, a team focused on sales enablement, product development and brand awareness.
 Prior to Bloomberg, Melanie was a Legal Director at Proskauer LLP, where she assisted the corporate department leadership in managing the business operations of the department and a corporate lawyer at the law firms Clifford Chance LLP and Weil, Gotshal and Manges LLP.
 Melanie holds a B.A. in English & Psychology from Washington University, an MPhil in Oriental Studies from Oxford University and a J.D. from Fordham Law School.
 She frequently speaks at conferences and events on topics ranging from the advancement of women in the legal profession to the changing role of legal technology.
 She lives in NYC with her husband and two children.